project-gemmi/gemmi/docs/mol.rst

 Connection
 ----------

-The list of connections contains bonds explicitely annotated in the file:
+The list of connections contains bonds explicitly annotated in the file:

 .. doctest::